tjko/pico-1wire-lib/README.md

 This library implements basic 1-Wire protocol functionality to enable use of some common 1-Wire sensors more easily from programs written using [Raspberry Pi Pico SDK](https://www.raspberrypi.com/documentation/pico-sdk/).

+(See [pico-sensor-lib](https://github.com/tjko/pico-sensor-lib) for similar libary for I2C based sensors)

 This library was created for [FanPico](https://github.com/tjko/fanpico/) and [BrickPico](https://github.com/tjko/brickpico/) projects.